Xembalo/hansol-aio-mqtt/README.md

 ## Preparation and Installation

-The Hansol AIO is accessible within your local network and The Hansol AIO device is accessible via the local network and provides diagnostic data.
-These can be read out cyclically via a bash script.
+The Hansol AIO device is accessible via the local network and provides diagnostic data.
+These can be read out cyclically via a script.
 In this project there is an example script in the folder `additional/collect_data` which should be executed every minute in a Linux environment (Raspberry Pi, Synology NAS or similar) via crontab.
 The results are written into a MySQL/MariaDB with a time stamp and can then be read or further processed.
+You can also use the phyton script stand alone or in docker enviroment to collect data and push it to MariaDB or MQTT/Home Assistant.

 The script to create the database tables is located in the folder `additional/database`